 Payment options: e-check, check, money order, employer purchase order, or credit card.

 No software purchase is required.
 Software is available for every experience level as free 30-day downloads.
-For your portfolio project, you will use SCORM compliant multimedia software that you download, or have used previously or that your organization uses such as Udutu, Captivate, Lectora Snap! or Articulate.
+For your portfolio project, you will use SCORM compliant multimedia software that you download, or have used previously or that your organization uses such as Udutu, Captivate, or Articulate Storyline.
 While no one can become a multimedia developer over night, you will gain hands-on experience with industry leading software to develop computer-based training, learning objects, and eLearning products.

 Prerequisite: Completion of a bachelor's degree from an accredited institution

 Course 1: EDUC 765 Trends and Issues in Instructional Design

 Each course is 8 weeks.
 Register early to reserve a spot in one of the next sessions as courses fill very quickly.

 Begin January 2014 and complete the certificate in 8 months.